PabitraBhandari/MSCS532_Assignment4/README.md

 Tasks with the highest priority are extracted first, making the max-heap suitable for scheduling algorithms.
 The time complexity analysis shows that the priority queue implementation is efficient and scalable.

 ---
+#### Requirements
+- Make sure you have python 3.X installed in your system.

 ### Instructions to run code:
 #### Running on windows